special-char/-tsc_tech-medusa-plugin-notification-template/README.md

-# Medusa Notification Template Plugin
+# 📧 Medusa Notification Template Plugin

 A Medusa plugin that provides notification template management functionality for your Medusa e-commerce store.
-This plugin allows you to create, edit, and manage notification templates for different events in your system.
+This plugin allows you to create, edit, and manage notification templates for various events in your system.

-## Features
+## ✨ Features

 - Create and manage notification templates
 - Support for dynamic event-based templates